rack/rack/GETTING-STARTED.md

 end
 ```

 Middleware can short-circuit the stack by skipping `@app.call` completely and returning a reponse by itself.
-This means the request never hits the main application.
+This means the request never hits the main application or the remaining middleware in the stack.
 A middleware to authenticate a request might use this technique.

 ```ruby
 class AuthenticateRequest